Fally00/WMS-X/README.md

 - On Unix-based OS: GCC / clang

 ### Build & Run
+the existing wms.exe is the main program that would work the command line below is for linking all files after making a change and still would make the program update and show any new details, but for making it running u will just use the .exe program

 ```bash
 g++ main.cpp WmsControllers.cpp Inventory.cpp Item.cpp Storage.cpp -o wms.exe